shushkovsky/shushkovsky.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I'm studying computational biology at Carnegie Mellon University's School of Computer Science with a minor in Russian Studies.
-I played collegiate soccer for CMU as a midfielder.
+I did my undergraduate degree in computational biology at Carnegie Mellon University's School of Computer Science with a minor in Russian Studies.
+Following that, I'll be part of CMU's first ever integrated comp bio masters's degree cohort.
+Also, I played collegiate soccer for CMU as a midfielder.

 In the past, I interned at Amazon Web Services in Seattle, played semi-pro soccer in the NPSL, and interned at PostEra.